Opinion | Supreme Court invites Republican legislators to go nuts

-But now the court may have cleared a path to potentially allowing racial gerrymanders to slip through, after all, though we can’t be sure how this will turn out.
+But now the court may have cleared a path to potentially harming African American voters in another way, by further diluting their prospects for electing preferred candidates, though we can’t be sure how this will turn out.

 Combine the Alabama case on which the court just ordered a stay with its decision to allow Texas’s abortion vigilante law to go into effect — all but outlawing abortion in the second largest state, Roe v.
 Wade be damned — and you can see the emergence of a new kind of political/legal process.
 It’s one Republicans will increasingly deploy to remake the landscape of U.S. law.